Theory of layered-oxide cathode degradation in Li-ion batteries by oxidation-induced cation disorder: Simulations

 For this set of simulations, the exchange current density for intercalation and reorganization energy are taken to be roughly $i_r^* = \SI{8}{A/m^2}$ for NMC532 and $\lambda = 3.78 k_BT$ for NMC111 since data for NMC532 was not freely available \cite{Zhang2022_CIET_preprint}.
-Roughly \SI{20}{nm} of the cation disorder growth in the high voltage model was achieved using an oxygen reaction parameter of $k_{0, oxy} = 5 \times10^{-6} \SI{}{A/m^2}$.
-The diffusion coefficient for intercalation was assumed to be $D_c = 1 \times 10^{-12} \SI{}{m^2/s}$ \cite{hong2020revealing, gao2018revealing} by the scale of diffusion measured experimentally, while for defects it was assumed to be $D_v = 5 \times 10^{-24} \SI{}{m^2/s}$.
-A single spherical particle of radius $R = \SI{100}{nm}$ was used to model a NMC battery nanoparticle with a discretization of 200 finite difference volumes.
-This particle defect concentration initialized at a homogeneously distributed distribution of the optimal defect concentration of 2\% in the particle \cite{tang2019facilitating}.
+In our simulations, roughly \SI{20}{nm} of the cation disorder growth in the high voltage model was achieved using an oxygen reaction parameter of $k_{0, oxy} = 5 \times10^{-6} \SI{}{A/m^2}$.
+The diffusion coefficient for intercalation was assumed to be $D_c = 1 \times 10^{-12} (1-v) \SI{}{m^2/s}$ \cite{hong2020revealing, gao2018revealing} by the scale of diffusion measured experimentally, while for defects it was assumed to be $D_v = 5 \times 10^{-24} \SI{}{m^2/s}$.
+A single spherical particle of radius $R = \SI{100}{nm}$ was used to model a NMC battery nanoparticle with a discretization of 200 finite difference volumes, where details are seen in Appendix \ref{appdx:numerical}.
+This particle defect concentration initialized at a homogeneously distributed distribution of the optimal defect concentration of 2\% in the particle \cite{tang2019facilitating}, so the initial concentration $v(t=0) = 0.02$.
+The initial concentration of lithium in NMC532 $c(t=0)$ was set to 0.4.